georgiee/coding-for-kids/slides.md

 ---
 ^ Say hello to Dash & Dot.

-^ Those are robots with many sensors

-^ and they can communicate with LEDs and speakers.
+^ Those are robots with many sensors, LEDs and speakers.

-^ They cost around 200 EUR
+^ Together they cost around 200 EUR

 # [fit] Dash
 # &